typelevel/cats-tagless/docs/src/main/tut/index.md

 ## Installation

-Cats-tagless is available on scala 2.11, 2.12, and scalajs.
-If you only need semi-auto derivation (e.g. `implicit val fkMA = cats.tagless.Derive.functorK[MyAlg]`), you just need to add the following dependency with scalamacro paradise in `build.sbt`
+Cats-tagless is available on scala 2.11, 2.12, 2.13 and scalajs.
+Add the following dependency in `build.sbt`

 ```scala
 libraryDependencies +=